Skip to main contentArrow Right

 Picture this: A user wants to connect to a self-hosted instance on a decentralized service like Mastodon.
 These ecosystems don’t have a single main server to register OAuth clients, so manual pre-registration would be the traditional way of handling this.
 But it’s typically impossible when the client has no prior relationship with the authorization server.

-The default solution at the moment is DCR, which allows clients to register programmatically.
+The default solution for a while was DCR, which allows clients to register programmatically.
 DCR enables clients to discover authorization servers and their registration endpoints, receive credentials, and use them immediately for standard OAuth/OIDC flows.
 But DCR is ultimately an “open” registration system, meaning anyone can attempt to register (including threat actors).

 How CIMD works